HappyFrowl/documentation/SystemAdministration.md

 * To create it, create a file in `/lib/systemd/systemd`

 ### Control groups
-* cgroups place resources in controllers that represent the type of resource
+* Cgroups place resources in controllers that represent the type of resource
 * Common default controllers are: cpu, memory, blkio
 * These controlelrs are dubdivided ina  tree structure where differenw eights or limits are applied to each branch
-  * Each of thewse branches is a cgroup
+  * Each of thewse branches is a Cgroup
-  * One or more processes are assigned to a cgroup
+  * One or more processes are assigned to a Cgroup
 * Cgroups can be applied from the commnad line or from systemd
   * Manual creation happened through the **`cgconifg`** service and the **`cgred`** process
 * Docker and Kubernetes use `cgroups` to manage container resource allocation
-*

  ### Depdendency management
  * Different statements can be used in hte unit sectiopn to define unit file dependencies: